 Best Comfortable Hedge Trimmer: Makita UH4861X 240 V 48 cm Electric Hedge Trimmer

 As a rule, all hedge trimmers should offer you plenty of comforts, but some fall short when it comes to cutting back on fatigue.
 This Makita system is designed for long-term use, meaning it offers plenty of comfort and maneuverability.
 It’s decently powerful at 400W, and at 3kg, it is likely to be lightweight enough for most people to get to grips with.

 It has a 10m lead, which should be a good amount of length for most users.
 It also has multiple switches for safety, meaning there will be no chance of you slipping and accidentally setting it off.

 - Some users may find this trimmer to be a little less capable than others at similar prices

 Best Corded Pole Trimmer: VonHaus Pole Hedge Trimmer 600W with Extendable 2.8m Reach, Adjustable Head, 45cm Blade Length & Protective Cover

-We all need a bit of extra reach when it comes to trimming shrubs sometimes, and this VonHaus system should give you enough extension to get to tough cuts.
+We all need a bit of extra reach when it comes to trimming large hedges and shrubs sometimes, and this VonHaus system should give you enough extension to get to tough cuts.
 It’s a corded trimmer and is very reasonably priced, with a stack of power at 600W.
 It’s very easy and safe to use thanks to its arms-length design.

 It has precision blade technology, meaning that it should offer one of the closest cuts you’ll get with any trimmer, let alone one that’s telescopic.
 It has an extension lead up to 2.8m away, meaning we doubt you’ll need much more for the money.